avoco/cabinet/README.md

 store['portraits'] = DummyHandler()
 ```

-The DummyHandler doesn't need any other configuration and just stores any saved files in memory.
+The DummyHandler doesn't need any other configuration and stores any saved files in memory.

 In your app, you would would normally perform this configuration after all files have been imported but before the app starts - for instance in an initialization step where the app configuration is read.
 Different frameworks (Pyramid/Django/Starlette) will have different mechanisms for this.